salimamoukou/ACPI/README.md

-## Adaptive Conformal Prediction Intervals (ACPI) By Reweighting Nonconfirmity Score
+## Adaptive Conformal Prediction Intervals (ACPI)

-*Adaptive Conformal Prediction Intervals*  is a Python package that aims to provide Adaptive Predictive Intervals (PI) that better represent the uncertainty of the model by reweighting the nonconformal score with the learned weights of a Random Forest.
+**ACPI** offers Adaptive Predictive Intervals (PI) that accurately reflect the uncertainty of a given model, with finite-sample marginal and training-conditional coverage, as well as asymptotic conditional coverage.
+It has been proven to significantly improve upon the split-conformal approach, regardless of the nonconformity score used (mean regression, quantile regression, etc.).
 ## Requirements
 Python 3.7+